BioPhoton/ngRe/README.md

 **Reactive approach:**

 Here we change 2 things.
-We use a `Subject` to retrieve the button click event and us **provide an observable instead of an EventEmitter for @Output()**.
+We use a `Subject` to retrieve the button click event and **provide an observable instead of an EventEmitter for @Output()**.

-Important to know is that the `EventEmitters` part of forwarding the values is not the `Observer` part (next or emit), it's the implementation of `Subscription`.
-This enables us to use an Observable and stay fully `declarative`

 ```typescript
 @Component({